kiranbawane48/Build-cafe-menu-card/README.md

 # Build-cafe-menu-card
-It is a Cafe menu card website. its show different coffee and dessert with price so we can order product item easily .
+It is a Cafe's menu card website. its show different product item related to the coffee and dessert with price so we can order product item easily .